sameer/purisa.me/content/blog/elephant_bush_succulent/index.md

 +++
 title = "Elephant bush succulent" date = 2020-05-17T10:36:00-04:00
+description = "A little water and sunshine goes a long way!"
 +++

 I bought a wilting succulent the other day from a home improvement store to see if it could be revived.